Antisemitism is an important and a contentious problem. Yet our understanding of it remains under-developed. There are two reasons for this.

 The second reason relates to the politicisation of antisemitism.
 Too often its study has been shaped and corralled by immediate political concerns.
 This has not only foreshortened our understanding of antisemitism in the past and present but it has also undermined the specific contribution academics can make to overcome it.

-The goal of the Consortium is to reshape and revitalise the study of antisemitism through rigorous, independent inquiry.
-We are predominantly a group of historians, but in our collective endeavour we will reach out across disciplinary boundaries.
-In so doing, we aim to encourage scholars to re-evaluate the tools they bring to the study of antisemitism, to question the predominant theoretical and methodological approaches they use, to innovate, and to extend the topics considered a part of the field.
+The Consortium aims to reshape and revitalise the study if anti-Semitism through rigorous, independent inquiry.
+Although founded by a group of historians, through its collective endeavours, the Consortium will reach out across disciplinary boundaries to encourage scholars to re-evaluate the tools they bring to the study of antisemitism, to question the predominant theoretical and methodological approaches they use, to innovate, and to extend the topics considered a part of the field.

-In realising this goal we will promote a contextualised and comparative understanding of antisemitism.
-A contextualised understanding will seek to uncover the content, meanings, functions and dynamics of antisemitism - as it occurred in the past and recurs in the present.
-A comparative approach will consider antisemitism over time and place.
-Importantly, it will also explore the connections between antisemitism and other racisms.
-Indeed, the relationship of antisemitism to racism both historically and today will be a particular concern for us.
+The Consortium promotes a contextualised and comparative understanding of anti-Semitism, which seeks to uncover the content, meanings, functions and dynamics of antisemitism - as it occurred in the past and recurs in the present.
+A comparative approach considers antisemitism over time and place.
+It also explores the connections between antisemitism and other racisms, both historically and in contemporary society.